ABT9841/HerculesMotoCorp-Database-Management/README.md

 ## Screenshots & Results

 - **ER Diagram:**
-  - See `Screenshots/er_diagram.png` for the complete ER model.
+  - See `ER Diagram.png` for the complete ER model.
 - **Query Outputs:**
   - Screenshots of key query executions, view creations, stored procedures, triggers, and backup operations are located in the `Screenshots` folder.
 - **Live Examples:**